MarkTakken/kf2vecFSW/README.md

 Split phylogeny into subtrees
 ------------
-We recommend generating subtrees for a phylogeny with number of leaves > 4000 using `divide_tree` command:
+We recommend generating subtrees for a phylogeny with a number of leaves > 4000 using the `divide_tree` command:
 ```
  python main.py divide_tree -size $SUBTREE_SIZE -tree $INPUT_PHYLOGENY
 ```
 ###### Input:
 **$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format that should be split into multiple smaller subtrees. **-size** parameter is the user-specified subtree size.
-We set `-size` default to 850, but in practice we recommend that the user define it.
+We set `-size` default to 850, but in practice, we recommend that the user define it.
 Internally, this command relies on [TreeCluster](https://github.com/niemasd/TreeCluster).
 ###### Output:
 The output is a text file (extension `.subtrees`) that lists every leaf of a phylogeny and its corresponding subtree number.